rshipp/geodigger/geodigger.md

 ## Logging

-The final function of the GeoDigger class is to privide logging functionality.
-Knowing how many data points from an API have been dropeed due to slow network speeds, when an API connection was created, dropped (perhaps due to network errors), or resumed might be extremely important information.
+The final function of the GeoDigger class is to provide logging functionality.
+Knowing how many data points from an API have been dropped due to slow network speeds, when an API connection was created, dropped (perhaps due to network errors), or resumed might be extremely important information.
 Assume for simplicity that a researcher is attempting to analyze data obtained over a single week.
 If an API